Boundary treatment algorithms for meshfree RANS turbulence modeling: Results

+In addition to spatial resolution, the influence of the time-step size, $\Delta t$, is analyzed to ensure temporal convergence.
+The time steps are selected to maintain a Courant--Friedrichs--Lewy (CFL) number well below $1$.
+Three time-step sizes are evaluated: $\Delta t = 1.0 \times 10^{-5} \, \text{s}$, $5.0 \times 10^{-6} \, \text{s}$, and $2.5 \times 10^{-6} \, \text{s}$.
+The computed $C_{\mathrm{f}}$ values for these cases are compared against the analytical solution in Figure~\ref{fig:NearestTimeStepStudy}.
+The skin friction profiles for all three time steps overlap almost perfectly, with only negligible differences arising from the instantaneous interior point positions.
+Together, the grid independence and time-step sensitivity studies confirm the numerical stability and robustness of the proposed NBN method.

+We now compare the two strategies of the standard method and Launder--Spalding method discussed in Section \ref{sec:WallBoundedTurbulentFlow} applied to the wall-adjacent points when enforcing wall functions.
 For the zero-pressure-gradient flat-plate case, both methods yield comparable $C_{\mathrm{f}}(x)$ as seen in the Figure~\ref{fig:NearestWallFunctionCompare}.
 We therefore proceed with the Launder--Spalding method in subsequent simulations because it preserves transport consistency for $k$ while utilizing wall-stress information in production.

 The next step is to assess the sensitivity of the selection height $\delta h$.
 Selection height plays a crucial role in applying wall functions.
 If the selection height is inadequate, fewer or no points may be selected to apply the wall function, which will produce the same or worse results as the CN method.
 If the selection height is large, points outside of the boundary layer will be selected, which is not the correct approach.
 Hence, the selection height study is crucial to determine the appropriate height that needs to be selected to apply the wall function.